spoofwave/Call-Spoof/README.md

 1. **Download or Clone the Repository**

-   Get the `spoofcall.py` script from the [repository](https://github.com/your-repo/spoofcall) or download the file directly.
+   Clone the repository or download the `spoofcall.py` script.

 2. **Install the Required Library**